obsidiansystems/directory-contents/README.md

 Modeled after the linux `tree` command (when invoked with the follow-symlinks option), this module recursively lists the contents of a directory while avoiding symlink loops.
-See the documentation of `buildPath` for an example.
+In particular, `tree -l` and `buildDirTree` should provide the same result.
+See the documentation of `buildDirTree` for an example.

 In addition to building the directory-contents tree, this module provides facilities for filtering, displaying, and navigating the directory hierarchy.